 Effective internal control over financial reporting is necessary for the Company to provide reasonable assurance with respect to our financial reports.
 If the Company cannot provide reasonable assurance with respect to its financial reports, its business, brand and operating results could be harmed.
 As disclosed in the Company's 2005 Annual Report on Form 10-K, and in its Quarterly Reports on Form 10-Q for each of the first three quarters of 2006, management's assessment of the Company's internal controls over financial reporting identified a material weakness in the Company's internal controls related to the completeness and accuracy of the Company's deferred income tax valuation allowance account.
 During the year ended December 31, 2006, the Company has made significant progress in executing the remediation plans that were established to address the material weakness identified above.
-This resulted in material improvements in the Company's internal control over financial reporting, including the successful remediation of the material weakness in internal control srelated to the completeness and accuracy of second to the completeness and accuracy of the Company's internal control over financial reporting, including the successful remediation of the material weakness in internal control srelated to the completeness and accuracy of the Company's deferred income tax valuation allowance account as of December 31, 2006.
+This resulted in material improvements in the Company's internal control over financial reporting, including the successful remediation of the material weakness in internal controls related to the completeness and accuracy of the Company's deferred income tax valuation allowance account as of December 31, 2006.
 Internal control over financial reporting may not prevent or detect misstatements because of its inherent limitations, including the possibility of human error, the circumvention or overriding of controls or fraud.
 Therefore, even effective internal controls over financial reporting can provide only reasonable assurance with respect to the preparation and fair presentation of financial statements.